vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 This description of the *prāṇaviṣuva* is clear enough, but neither the YH

-nor the Dīexplains how this union is realized or the role the *vidyā * may play in this practice.
+nor the Dī explains how this union is realized or the role the *vidyā * may play in this practice.

 Knowing that what assumes the form of the self is dissolved in the *nāda* which rises from the \[ *mūl* \] *ādhāra* , conjoining and disjoining